iliyaZelenko/tiptap-vuetify/README.md

 ### Nuxt

-If you have Nuxt.js, [here](https://github.com/iliyaZelenko/tiptap-vuetify/issues/42#issuecomment-539471212) is a description of how to integrate with it.
+If you have Nuxt.js, [here](https://codesandbox.io/s/github/iliyaZelenko/tiptap-vuetify-nuxt/tree/master/) is a simple demo how it works.
+The code for this example is taken from [this github repository](https://github.com/iliyaZelenko/tiptap-vuetify-nuxt).

 ### CDN (<script>)